MarkPearlCoZa/Blog_General/_posts/2016-07-19-Do-you-radiate-vanity-metrics.md

 Once you have found a really useful metric, learn to represent the metric in as simple a way as possible to communicate critical event changes.
 This is often achieved by leveraging colors to act as visual queues to spark these conversations.
 For instance, in my culture the color red typically means something is wrong, while the color green means everything is fine.
 If a conversation needs to happen on a event in the system I usually make the indicator turn red.
 One side note about colors is to avoid too many colors.
 As soon as you have too many colors it is hard to remember what lime aqua represents.

+#### Get it in there face

+Finally, once you have found the handful of valuable metrics, you want it in your teams face all the time.
+If it is useful to put on one monitor, it is often useful to put on several.

+Personally, I've found if you do standup in a certain place, it is really useful having the "health" of the system visually represented above the stand up board.
+I've also found it extremely useful to have monitors placed in positons where all the team sitting at their desks can all see the screens.
+Often this means having at least two screen up because often people sit face to face which means if one person can see the monitor, the person opposite to them cannot.

+#### Leverage those information radiators

+If you are lucky enough to have monitors in your development space mounted to walls, use them for good of the team and avoid the vanity metric information radiator anti-pattern.